wagtail/wagtail/docs/contributing/styleguide.rst

 UI Styleguide
 =============

-Developers working on the Wagtail UI or creating new UI components may wish to test their work against our Styleguide, which is provided as the contrib module "wagtailstyleguide".
+Developers working on the Wagtail UI or creating new UI components may wish to test their work against our Styleguide, which is provided as the ``wagtail.contrib.styleguide`` module.

 To install the styleguide module on your site, add it to the list of ``INSTALLED_APPS`` in your settings: